GiovanniGiacometti/polars-vector-store/README.md

 - Querying while filtering on all three metadata columns in the dataset.

 These tests are repeated across varying parameters:
-- **Dataset size**: Ranges from 500 to 50,000 vectors (limited by GitHub Actions’ free-tier memory constraints, particularly for ChromaDB, whose setup requires higher memory).
+- **Dataset size**: Ranges from 500 to 50000 vectors (limited by GitHub Actions’ free-tier memory constraints, particularly for ChromaDB, whose setup requires high memory).
-- **Embedding dimensions**: 128 to 1024.
+- **Embedding dimensions**: from 128 to 1024.
 - **Vector data type**: float16 or float32.

-Results are stored as CSV files in the  `benchmark_results` folderfolder and a Jupyter notebook (`4-visualize-benchmark-results.ipynb`) in `notebooks` helps analyze them.
+Results are stored as CSV files in the  `benchmark_results` folderfolder and a Jupyter notebook (`4-visualize-benchmark-results.ipynb`) in `notebooks` was used to produce some analysis plots.

 ### Results